icgc-dcc/Jukebox/ansible/README.local.md

     - GoogleOauth secrets in "~/secrets/oauth_secrets.yml"
     - Ego secrets in "~/secrets/ego.yml"
 2. Make sure Ego is setup with the email to be used with google authentication and it has desired scope.
-   - The desired scope for jupiterhub is set in ego.yml
+   - The desired scope for jupyterhub is set in ego.yml
 3. Run `ansible-playbook build-local.yml`, and wait for it to finish installing.
 4. Go to https://localhost:443/hub/login in your web browser, authenticate with Google account then try out the site.